scyfris/cognitive_rpg/obsidian/Characters/Seraphina Wilde.md

 ### Overview
 ---
-Seraphina Wilde is a young woman in her mid 20's.
+Seraphina Wilde (also known as Sera) is a young woman in her mid 20's.
 She is a research scientist at Quantum Physics National Laboratory.

 ### Appearance
 ---